oarcscience/ith.oarc.science/sha/sss/sss00.md

 THE UNIVERSITY PRESS, GLASGOW

 ###### Scanned at Intangible Textual Heritage, April 2000.
-J. B. Hare, Redactor.
+J. Lelievre, Redactor.
 Reformatted August 2003.
 These files may be used for any non-commercial purpose, provided this notice of attribution is left intact.

 ------------------------------------------------------------------------